tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 doesn't pay.
 Now I wonder what I'd better do with you."

 All this time Unc' Billy hadn't moved.
-Of course, he couldn't understand what Farmer Brown's boy was saying.
-Nor could he see what Farmer Brown's boy was doing.
+Of course, he couldn't understand what Farmer Brown's girl was saying.
+Nor could he see what Farmer Brown's girl was doing.
 So he held his breath and hoped and hoped that he hadn't been discovered.
 And perhaps he wouldn't have been but for that telltale nest-egg on the floor.
 That was the cause of all his troubles.
 First it had angered Jenny Skunk because as you remember, it had fallen on Jenny's head.
-Then it had led Farmer Brown's boy to look in all the nests.
+Then it had led Farmer Brown's girl to look in all the nests.
 It had seemed a trifle, kicking that egg out of that nest, but see what the results were.
 Truly, little things often are not so little as they seem.